Carlos-Leon98/Inventory-Management-System/README.md

 1. **Ensure Secure Access and Data Integrity:**
     - Implement robust authentication and authorization mechanisms to secure the system.
-    - Utilize Log4J for detailed logging, allowing for activity tracking and error resolution.

 2. **Enable Efficient Database Operations:**
     - Leverage JPA/Hibernate for seamless interaction with a relational database.